ress059/ecu/doc/fsm_h/index.rst

    Polling state machines are extremely difficult to test since they are often implemented as free functions that are tightly coupled to the application.
    Test code must manually edit flags to reset and fully test the state machine.
-   This is unportable since test code interacts with the state machine's implementation details.
-All tests would have to be refactored if the state machine's implementation
+   This is unportable since test code directly interacts with the state machine's implementation details.
+All tests would have to be refactored whenever the state machine's implementation
-   changed:
+   changes:

     .. code-block:: c